 Preheat oven to 200F (100C).

-In dry, non-stick, 12-inch (30 cm) skillet on medium-high heat, warm tortillas in batches, flipping once, 2 minutes, or until hot.
+In dry, non-stick, 12-inch (30 cm) skillet, warm tortillas in batches on medium-high heat, flipping once, 2 minutes, or until hot.
 Transfer to baking sheet.
 Spread beans over tortillas, right to edges.
-Cover loosely with foil and keep warm in preheated oven.
+Tent with foil.
+Keep warm in preheated oven.

-Transfer eggs onto tortillas.
+Place eggs on prepared tortillas.
 Sprinkle with cheese.
-Place under broiler 2 minutes, or until cheese melts and egg whites are firm.
-Top each serving with dollops of salsa and sour cream.
+Broil 2 minutes, or until cheese melts and egg whites are firm.
+Top with dollops of salsa and sour cream.
 Sprinkle with green onion, then cilantro.

-- Instead of corn tortillas, you could substitute whole-wheat tortillas.
+- Instead of corn tortillas, substitute whole-wheat tortillas.